What are the best tablet keyboards for mobile publishing?

 ZAGGKeys Universal Compact Ergonomic Keyboard

 This is also compatible with Android, iOS and Windows tablets and is one of the most popular universal tablet keyboards.
 It sports a hinge design which avails you of wide viewing angles.
-It comes with a detachable base which means the tablet can be placed anywhere while typing.
+It comes with a detachable base which means the tablet can be placed anywhere while using the keyboard.

-There are a lot of things to be considered while choosing a keyboard for your tablet, but the end choice depends on your personal needs and preferences.
+There are a lot of things to be considered when choosing the best tablet keyboards for your device, but the end choice depends on your personal needs and preferences.

 It will be interesting to see how technology will change over the next years.
 We have seen reports of virtual laser or paper keyboards.
 There might be solutions using wearables sensors as a text input option for tablets.
 I also like various roll-out concepts to make mobile keyboards as small and light-weight as possible.